-- 3.6 The Framework policy requirements are reflected in the adopted Fylde Local Plan to 2032 (the Local Plan). - 3.7 The Local Plan is the key planning policy document for Fylde, as it sets the overarching vision, objectives and spatial development strategy for the area. - The Local Plan has a policy on Biodiversity, produced in conjunction with advice from Natural England.
+- 3.7 The Framework policy requirements are reflected in the adopted Fylde Local Plan to 2032 (the Local Plan). - 3.8 The Local Plan is the key planning policy document for Fylde, as it sets the overarching vision, objectives and spatial development strategy for the area. - 3.9 The Local Plan has a policy on Biodiversity, produced in conjunction with advice from Natural England.
 Appendix 1 contains the relevant Fylde Local Plan policies (ENV1 and ENV2).
-Although these policies are being highlighted as being particularly relevant to biodiversity, the plan should be read as a whole and other policies and supporting text will be relevant. - 3.9 There are also two Neighbourhood Plans in Fylde, the St Annes Neighbourhood Plan (SANP) and the Bryning with Warton Neighbourhood Plan.
-Policy EN1 Sites of Biological and Geological Importance (SANP) and Policy BWNE1 Protecting and Enhancing Local Wildlife and Habitats of the Bryning with Warton Neighbourhood Plan are also relevant.

-- 3.10 The Fylde Local Plan to 2032, adopted October 2018, together with the Joint Lancashire Minerals and Waste Core Strategy DPD 2009 and the Joint Lancashire Minerals and Waste Local Plan Site Allocations DPD, plus the two Neighbourhood Plans form the statutory development plan for Fylde, although the Neighbourhood Plans only apply to the areas for which they are made.
-They are not Borough wide development plan documents. - 3.11 Section F of this SPD deals with Biodiversity and the Planning Application Process.
-This sets out how these policies will be applied in relation to the determination of planning applications.
+Although these policies are being highlighted as being particularly relevant to biodiversity, the plan should be read as a whole and other policies and supporting text will be relevant. - 3.10 There are also two Neighbourhood Plans in Fylde, the St Annes Neighbourhood Plan (SANP) and the Bryning with Warton Neighbourhood Plan.
+Policy EN1 Sites of Biological and Geological Importance (SANP) and Policy BWNE1 Protecting and Enhancing Local Wildlife and Habitats of the Bryning with Warton Neighbourhood Plan are also relevant. - 3.11 The Fylde Local Plan to 2032, adopted October 2018, together with the Joint Lancashire Minerals and Waste Core Strategy DPD 2009 and the Joint Lancashire Minerals and Waste Local Plan Site Allocations DPD, plus the two Neighbourhood Plans form the statutory development plan for Fylde, although the Neighbourhood Plans only apply to the areas for which they are made.
+They are not Borough wide development plan documents. - 3.12 It should be noted that environmental legislation is emerging, with an environment bill summer policy statement published in July 2019, the final version is expected to mandate Biodiversity Net Gain.